AnotherKamila/bc-thesis/src/3-protocol.md

 ### Statelessness and idempotence

 In order to keep the protocol simple, yet reliable, communication should be stateless and all messages should be idempotent.
-This allows to simply retry anything that failed for any reason, at any time.
+This allows for retrying anything that failed for any reason, at any time.

 ### Simplicity